MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-mariadb.md

 title: Use JavaScript on Azure MariaDB
-description: To create or move your MariaDB database to Azure, you need a MariaDB resource. ms.topic: how-to ms.date: 02/02/2021 ms.custom: devx-track-js
+description: To create or move your MariaDB database to Azure, you need a MariaDB resource. ms.topic: how-to ms.date: 02/04/2021 ms.custom: devx-track-js
 ---

 # Develop a JavaScript application with MariaDB on Azure

-To create, move, or use a MariaDB database to Azure, you need a **Azure Database for MariaDB** resource.
+To create, move, or use a MariaDB database to Azure, you need an **Azure Database for MariaDB** resource.
 Learn how to create the resource and use your database.

 ## Create an Azure Database for MariaDB resource